KievDevel/functional-javascript/README.md

 # Functional programming in JavaScript with examples

 Can be used as cheat-sheet or quick reminder of main principles.
+Main goal of this article is to explain basic concepts of FP in simple words.

 Contents:
 1. Imperative vs declarative